-Dr. Norgaard is the author of one book, co-author or editor of three additional books, and has over 100 other publications spanning the fields of environment and development, tropical forestry and agriculture, environmental epistemology, energy economics, and ecological economics.
-Though an eclectic scholar, he is also among the 1000 economists in the world most cited by other economists (Millennium Editions of Who’s Who in Economics, 2000) and was one of ten American economists interviewed in The Changing Face of Economics: Conversations with Cutting Edge Economists (Colander, Holt, and Rosser, University of Michigan Press, 2004).
+Dr. Norgaard is the author of one book (Development Betrayed 1994), co-author or co-editor of three additional books, and has over 100 other publications spanning the fields of environment and development, tropical forestry and agriculture, environmental epistemology, energy economics, and ecological economics.
+Though an eclectic transdisciplinary scholar, he was also among the 1000 economists in the world most cited by other economists (Millennium Editions of Who’s Who in Economics, 2000) and was one of ten American economists interviewed in The Changing Face of Economics: Conversations with Cutting Edge Economists (Colander, Holt, and Rosser, University of Michigan Press, 2004).

 Dr. Norgaard chaired the Delta Independent Science Board of the State of California (2011-14) and was a member until his term expired in August 2020.
 He served on the Scoping Committee and was a lead author in the 5th assessment of the Intergovernmental Panel on Climate Change and participated in the Millennium Ecosystem Assessment.
 He has served on numerous committees of the National Academy of Sciences and the former office of Technology Assessment and was a member of the U.S. Scientific Committee on Problems of the Environment (US SCOPE).
 He served as President of the International Society for Ecological Economics (1998-2001).
 He has been a visiting scholar at the World Bank and served on the Science Advisory Board of the U.S. Environmental Protection Agency and the Independent Science Board of the California Bay–Delta Authority.
 He served on the Board of Directors of the American Institute of Biological Sciences (2000-2009).